wustl-oncology/immuno_gcp_wdl_compute1/AdHoc.md

 ```

 The reboot will will kick you out of the instance.
-Log in again and test
+Log in again and test the docker install

 ```bash
 gcloud compute ssh $GCS_INSTANCE_NAME